nicholashew/knowledge/tools/development-tools.md

 ## Diff Tools

-* [Beyond Compare](https://www.scootersoftware.com/) - A data comparison utility.
+* [Beyond Compare](https://www.scootersoftware.com/) - ⭐️ A data comparison utility.
 Aside from comparing files, the program is capable of doing side-by-side comparison of directories, FTP and SFTP directories, Dropbox directories, Amazon S3 directories, and archives.
 It is available for Windows, Mac OS, and Linux operating systems
 * [WinMerge](http://winmerge.org/) - A free software tool for data comparison and merging of text-like files.
 It is useful for determining what has changed between versions, and then merging changes between versions.
 * [OpenDBDiff](https://github.com/OpenDBDiff/OpenDBDiff) - A database comparison tool for Microsoft SQL Server 2005+ that reports schema differences and creates a synchronization script.
+* [Code Compare](https://marketplace.visualstudio.com/items?itemName=DevartSoftware.CodeCompare) - File diff tool that reads structure of C#, C++,VB code for better results.
+Includes: folder comparison tool, standalone app for comparing and merging files and folders, code review support.

 ## Source Control